 As a Dietitian I am seeing more and more people with Parkinson’s wanting to know if changing their diet can help their symptoms.
 To answer this question let’s first explore more about Parkinson’s and how it can affect your body.

 Did you know…

 On average, 38 new cases of Parkinson’s are diagnosed in Australia every day.
-And, it is estimated that seven to 10 million people worldwide have Parkinson’s.
+And, it is estimated that seven to 10 million people worldwide live with this condition.

 What is Parkinson’s?

 Parkinson’s is a disorder of the central nervous system that occurs when brain cells that make dopamine, a chemical that coordinates movement, stop working or die.
 As the table below illustrates, symptoms are not just limited to movement, they are characterised by both motor (movement) and non-motor symptoms and are different from person to person.

 Examples of motor symptoms